-The Homestead is based on developmental principles and because there is no single solution to the challenge of children living,working and begging on the street.
-The Homestead must offer a continuum of services, both on and off the street, and which address the needs of both the child and their families and through which children can grow towards competence and self-confidence.
+The Homestead is based on developmental principles and that there is no single solution to the challenge of children living,working and begging on the street.
+The Homestead offers a continuum of services, both on and off the street, and which address the needs of both the child and their families and through which children can grow towards competence and self-confidence.